 Who We Are

-The Speak Good English Movement is managed by a steering committee comprising key academics and professionals in Singapore as well as a secretariat.
+The Speak Good English Movement is helmed by a steering committee comprising academics, professionals and practitioners in Singapore as well as a secretariat.

 The Speak Good English Movement in Singapore

-The role of the Speak Good English Movement is to encourage Singaporeans to speak and write in Standard English and help those who habitually use fractured, ungrammatical English to use grammatical English.
+The role of the Speak Good English Movement is to encourage Singaporeans to speak and write standard English and provide resources to learners who wish to improve their English.

-The Speak Good English Movement recognizes the existence of Singlish as a cultural marker for many Singaporeans.
+The Speak Good English Movement recognises the existence of Singlish as a cultural marker for many Singaporeans.

 To achieve all this, we wish to create an environment of good English in Singapore.